terryyin/rubygem_digger/README.md

 # RubygemDigger

-RubygemDigger is a research tool that explores the Rubygem repos.
+RubygemDigger is a prototype research tool that explores the Rubygem repos.

+RubyGems.org contains the packages of most of the Ruby gems open source software ever pubished and all their versions.
+It's a great resource to do research.

+## Dependencies

+You'll need the RubyGems respository to do the exploring.
+Use tool like https://github.com/rubygems/rubygems-mirror to mirror the entire RubyGems.

+So far, the tool depends on 3 open source static code analyzers.

+    $ pip install lizard
+    $ gem install rubocop
+    $ gem install reek

+Check the Gemfile if you care about the specific versions.
+Of course, extending to more analyzers should be easy.

 ## Installation

-This application depends on a Python tool `lizard`.
-So you need to install lizard first:
+You can have the source and do

+    $ bundle
-    $ pip install lizard
+    $ rake

+That will start the test and the data process.

-Add this line to your application's Gemfile:
+To use it in your Ruby code, add this line to your application's Gemfile:

 ```ruby
 gem 'rubygem_digger'